omerchn/stask/example.tasks.md

-- add git sync statusbar item next to branch the item will show the number of commits behind remote `git fetch` we be ran periodically to check
+- add git sync statusbar item next to branch the item will show the number of commits behind remote `git fetch` we be ran on nvim open and periodically to check